 2. International Students

-NB: Applications close 30 November annually and all UP online applications, as well as the Departmental Applications, need to be finalised before the deadline.
+NB: Applications close 30 November 2022 at 23:55 and both the application processes need to be finalised before the deadline.

-The ResCom will acknowledge receipt of documents and if you do not receive a confirmation email you have to follow up.
+The ResCom will acknowledge receipt of complete application after 30 November and if you do not receive a confirmation email you have to follow up via [email protected].

 All applications go through a selection process depending on the availability of a supervisor, the suitability of their proposed topic as well as the quality of the concept proposal.
 Supervisors can only take a limited number of students per year and expect students to fit into research programmes pursued in the department.
-There is one selection committee meeting per year (during Nov/Dec) to evaluate the applications and assign students who have been accepted to specific supervisors.
+There is one selection committee meeting per year to evaluate the applications and assign students who have been accepted to specific supervisors.
+This is usually completed by middle January of the following year.

 5. Allocation of Supervisor and Course Registration

 The department will inform you by means of a letter regarding the outcome of your application.
-If successful you will also receive the detail of your supervisor and instructions (usually during December and January).
+If successful, you will also receive the detail of your supervisor and instructions (usually during January of the following year).
 You have to register for your degree via your Student Centre (usually before end of March).
-Should you experience problems with your registration, visit the Humanities Student Administration in the IT Building, Room 2-9.
-Inform your supervisor that you are registered by emailing your proof of registration to him/her and copy the Departmental ResCom on [email protected] and make an appointment for your first contact session with your supervisor.
+Should you experience problems with your registration, email [email protected] for guidance.
+Proof of your registration needs to be emailed to your supervisor and copied to the Departmental ResCom on [email protected].
+You also need to make an appointment via email with your supervisor for your first contact session.

 6. Preparation of Research Proposals